sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 URL of reference (`url`) of value type `string` and format `uri` provides the URL for the reference.

 ### 3.1.11 Version Type

-    "version_t": {
-      "title": "Version",
-      "description": "Specifies a version string with a simple hierarchical counter model to denote clearly the evolution of the content of the document.
-Format must be understood as 'major[.minor[.patch[.build]]]' version.", "type": "string",
-      "pattern": "^(0|[1-9][0-9]*)(\\.(0|[1-9][0-9]*)){0,3}$",
-      "examples": [
-        "1",
-        "0.9",
-        "1.4.3",
-        "2.40.0.320002"
-      ]
-    }
+The Version (`version_t`) type has value type `string` with `pattern` (regular expression):

+    ^(0|[1-9][0-9]*)(\\.(0|[1-9][0-9]*)){0,3}$

-The Version (`version_t`) type specifies a version string with a simple hierarchical counter model to denote clearly the evolution of the content of the document.
+specifies a version string with a simple hierarchical counter model to denote clearly the evolution of the content of the document.
 Format must be understood as 'major.minor.patch.build' version.
-Value type is string matching the regular expression pattern:

-    ^(0|[1-9][0-9]*)(\\.(0|[1-9][0-9]*)){0,3}$

 Examples: